noseglasses/Kaleidoscope-Papageno/README.md

 While typing on traditional keyboards, the thumbs are chronically under-utilized.
 Most modern ergonomic keyboards therefore come with dedicated thumb key clusters.
 As our thumbs are the most powerful fingers, it is desirable to shift as much work as possible from the other fingers to the thumbs.
 The actual number of (reachable) thumb keys varies among different keyboard designs.
 Typically, there are between four and eight (reachable) programmable thumb keys available.
-This restricted number of keys means that with traditional key-codes the amount of different functions that can be triggered by hitting thumb keys is quite limited.
+Due to this restricted number, the amount of different functions that can be triggered by assigning traditional key-codes is quite limited.
-In the recent past there emerged quite a number of innovative ideas that aim to assign more than two key-codes or actions to a physical key.
+In the recent years quite a number of innovative ideas emerged that all aim to assign more than two key-codes or actions to one physical key.
+Kaleidoscope-Papageno reinterprets some of these ideas to provide new unique functionality.

 ### Existing Kaleidoscope-features

-Using Kaleidoscope, tap-dances, modifier keys, with and without one-touch, as well as multiple key-map-layers provide different ways to creatively assign work to thumb keys.
+Kaleidoscope already provides different means to assign additional functionality to a single key, e.g. tap-dances, modifier keys, with and without one-touch, as well as the use of multiple key-map-layers.
 Every one of these methods has its specific advantages and downsides.
-A thorough analysis of the many possible ways to combine those features could fill an entire research article of its own.
-Therefore, we will concentrate on tap-dances to explain the enhancements introduced by Papageno.
+A thorough analysis of the many possible ways to combine those features could fill entire research articles.
+We will, thus, concentrate on tap-dances to explain the enhancements introduced by Kaleidoscope-Papageno.

-Tap-dances theoretically allow to assign an infinite number of meanings to a single physical key.
+[Tap-dances](https://github.com/keyboardio/Kaleidoscope-TapDance) theoretically allow to assign an infinite number of different actions to a single physical key.
 A certain number of key-presses, usually entered in rapid succession, triggers a specific action.
-This is probably the only, but also the greatest disadvantage of *traditional* tap-dances.
-Hitting a key an exact number of times in a row can be fairly difficult to accomplish, especially for non pianists and when there are action definitions for say, three, four and five strokes of the same key.
+Although very flexible, tap-dances come with on disadvantage.
+Hitting a key an exact number of times in a row can be fairly difficult to accomplish, especially for non pianists and when there are different actions assigned to say, three, four and five strokes of the same key.

 ### Towards multi-key tap-dances

 As a keyboard comes with a multitude of keys, why not extend the concept of tap-dances to combinations of several keys?
-It is much easier to hit two, three or more keys in a defined order than to hit the same key a given number of times.
-Isn't entering key sequences, i.e. words precisely what typists are trained to do?
+It is much easier to hit two, three or more different keys in a defined order than it is to hit the same key a given number of times.
+Isn't typing key sequences, i.e. words precisely what typists are trained to do?

 ### Some numbers

 Let's return to our initial motivation, shifting work to thumb keys.
-A basic idea could be to assign actions to two-key combinations (two key words) of thumb keys that are assigned to the left and the right hand.
+A basic idea could be to assign actions to two-key combinations of thumb keys, always one key of the left and one key of the right hand.
-For a keyboard with two thumb keys for each hand, this would mean that we would end up with eight possible two-key combinations of thumb keys assigned to different hands.
+For a keyboard with two thumb keys for each hand, this would mean that we would end up with eight possible two-key combinations.
 Hereby, we assume that hitting two keys A and B in two different orders is supposed to trigger two different actions.

-If we add to these eight combinations the four possible actions assigned to keys when hit independently, this sums up to twelve different actions for only four thumb keys.
+If we add to these eight combinations the four possible actions assigned to the keys when hit alone, this sums up to twelve different actions for only four thumb keys.

-It is up to the reader to solve the task of computing the drastic increase in number if we would also consider three-key combinations and so forth.
-And three key combinations are still easily doable.
+The number of possible actions drastically increases if we also consider three-key combinations and so forth.
+Even if it sounds complex at this point - three key combinations are absolutely doable.

 ### A real-life use case

 Let's look at a brief example how multi-key tap-dances/sequences (in Papageno jargon called single-note lines, clusters and chords) could be applied to enhance Kaleidoscope's capability.

-Imagine editing some sort of program source code.
-Hereby, a common task is to indent lines, either to improve readability or because the language requires indentation as part of its semantic (Python).
-Often it is also necessary to un-indent lines of code.
-Most editors assign shortcuts to both operations that are more or less simple to enter.
+Imagine, you edit some sort of program source code.
+It is hereby a common task is to indent/un-indent lines.
+Most editors assign shortcuts to both operations that are more or less easy to trigger.
-As indentation/un-indentation are performed quite frequently when programming, it appears to be a good idea to trigger them by using thumb-keys.
+As indentation/un-indentation are performed quite frequently when programming, why not assign them to our thumb keys?

-In the following we use the letter `A` for one of the left hand thumb-keys and `B` for one of the right hand thumb keys.
+In the following, letter `A` represents one of the left hand thumb-keys and `B` one of the right hand thumb keys.
-One possible solution for the given task would be to add indent when keys `A` and `B` are hit in order `A-B` and un-indent when hit in order `B-A`.
-Both operations would, of course, be programmed to emit the dedicated shortcut.
+One possible solution for the given task would be to add indent when keys `A` and `B` are hit in order `A-B` and remove indent when hit in order `B-A`.

-From a neuromuscular point of view this key-assignment strategy is doubtlessly a good choice as it is fairly easy to learn.
-Moreover, it is rather intuitive as we assign a forward-backward relation to indentation and un-indentation with respect to the order of the two thumb keys being hit.
-This certainly aids memorizing our new key assignment.
+From a neuromuscular point of view this task-assignment strategy is doubtlessly a good choice as both gestures are fairly easy to learn.
+It is that intuitive, because we assign a forward-backward relation to indentation and un-indentation with respect to the order of the two thumb keys being hit.
+This certainly aids memorizing our new shortcut-key assignment.

-## Papageno - a pattern matching library
+## <a name="Papageno"></a>Papageno - a pattern matching library

 To bring the above example to life, we need a mechanism that is capable to recognize more or less complex keystroke patterns.
-The requirements described, among others, led to the development of [Papageno](https://github.com/noseglasses/papageno/), an advanced pattern matching library.
-Originally implemented as part of Kaleidoscope, Papageno emerged to a stand-alone multi-platform library that via this plugin seamlessly integrates with Kaleidoscope.
+The requirements described above, were the initial motivation of the advanced pattern matching library [Papageno](https://github.com/noseglasses/papageno/).
 It provides a variety of different ways to define patterns that go far beyond advanced tap-dances only.

-### Papageno as a Kaleidoscope plugin

-Papageno allows for the definition of general multi-key patterns.
-All of the different patterns that are supported the same efficient and optimized pattern matching algorithm.

-The heart of Papageno is a search tree that is established based on the definitions that are added to the firmware sketch file and compiled by Papageno's Glockenspiel compiler.

 ### Compatibility with existing Kaleidoscope features

-The efficiency of Papageno's tree based pattern matching approach is one of the reasons why some features that were already part of Kaleidoscope, such as tap-dances and leader sequences, have been incorporated into Papageno \[Another reason is that they were just fun to implement based on Papageno ;-)\].
+The efficiency of Papageno's tree based pattern matching approach is one of the reasons why some features that were already part of Kaleidoscope, such as tap-dances and leader sequences, have been incorporated into Papageno \[Another reason is that they were just fun to implement ;-) \].

-If features provided by Papageno are used in common with equivalent pre-existing Kaleidoscope-features, such as e.g. tap dances, resource usage can expected to be significantly higher than if Papageno would deal with the detection of tap dances alone.
+If features provided by Papageno are used in common with other Kaleidoscope plugins, such as e.g. tap dances, resource usage can expected to be significantly higher than if Papageno would deal with the detection of tap dances alone.
 The reason is obvious: more program memory and probably more RAM is required to store binary code and variables for two or more plugins instead of just one.

 Although optimized resource utilization is never a bad idea, Papageno plays along well with other Kaleidoscope features.
 Stock plugins that have been found to work well with Kaleidoscope-Papageno are

-* Kaleidoscope-OneShot
+* Kaleidoscope-OneShot.

-If a plugin is not (yet) listed, this doesn't mean that it does not play along with Kaleidoscope-Papageno but simply that it has not been tested.
+If a plugin is not listed above, this doesn't mean that it is incompatible with Kaleidoscope-Papageno but simply that it has not been tested yet.
 If a plugin is found to be incompatible, I will list it here as well.

-Please feel free to generate issue reports when you encounter any incompatibilities with other plugins.
+Please feel free to submit issue reports when you encounter any incompatibilities with other plugins - and also if you are sure about an an explicit compatibility.
+Both will be listed here to inform other users.

 ### Papageno as a wrapper to Kaleidoscope

-Papageno-Kaleidoscope is designed as a wrapper for the rest of Kaleidoscope.
-Any keystrokes are intercepted and passed through Papageno's pattern matching engine.
-Only if a series of keystrokes is identified as not being part of any defined pattern, it is passed back to the main Kaleidoscope engine and, thus, to other plugins.
+Papageno-Kaleidoscope is currently designed to be a wrapper for the rest of Kaleidoscope.
+It intercepts some keystrokes and passes them through Papageno's pattern matching engine.
+Only if a of keystrokes is identified as not being part of any defined pattern, it is passed through to the Kaleidoscope core, and thus, to other plugins.

-This allows for a strong decoupling of Papageno and Kaleidoscope, which is robust and can be expected to cooperate quite well with most other Kaleidoscope plugins.

 For compatibility reasons, Papageno provides a layer mechanism that is fairly similar to that of Kaleidoscope's layered key-maps.
 At their point of definition, patterns are associated with layers.
 They are only active while their associated layer is the currently highest Kaleidoscope layer.
 Layer fall through (see Papageno's documentation), works similar to the assignment of transparent key-codes in Kaleidoscope key-maps.

 It is most common to emit Kaleidoscope key-codes or key-events (matrix row/column) when a defined pattern matches a series of keystrokes.
-To allow for more advanced functionality, Papageno provides arbitrary user callback functions to be used as actions which, to enable further customization, can be supplied with user defined data.
+Papageno also allows arbitrary user callback functions to be used as actions, which can be supplied with user defined data to enable further customization.

 ## Prerequisites

-As Kaleidoscope-Papageno builds and uses the *Glockenspiel* compiler that is part of the Papageno project, it requires extended build steps to be carried out.
-Such build steps can currently not be incorporated in the stock build system (Kaleidoscope-Builder).
-This is why Kaleidoscope-Papageno relies on [Leidokos-CMake](https://github.com/CapeLeidokos/Leidokos-CMake) as its current build system.
+As Kaleidoscope-Papageno uses the *Glockenspiel* compiler that is build as part of the Papageno project, it requires extended build steps.
+Such extended build steps can currently not be incorporated in the stock build system Kaleidoscope-Builder.
+This is why Kaleidoscope-Papageno must rely on [Leidokos-CMake](https://github.com/CapeLeidokos/Leidokos-CMake) as its current build system.

-## Preparing the sketch
+## <a name="Preparing_the_sketch"></a>Preparing the sketch

+To use Kaleidoscope-Papageno with your firmware, you have to add some definition to your sketch file.
+Some of these definitions are probably nothing new to you as they are similar to what needs to be added bring in any other Kaleidoscope plugin.
+Other changes of the sketch, such as adding Papageno pattern definitions require some more explanations that will be provided in the following.

-To use Kaleidoscope-Papageno in your firmware, include its main header at the top of your sketch.
+To use Kaleidoscope-Papageno in your firmware, first include its main header at the top of your sketch.
 ```cpp
 #include "Kaleidoscope-Papageno.h"
 ```
-If you are going to define user function for customized actions, you need to define the pre-processor macro `KALEIDOSCOPE_PAPAGENO_HAVE_USER_FUNCTIONS` before you include the main header.
-Explanations about what an action will follow.
+If you are going to define user functions to trigger custom actions, you need to define the pre-processor macro `KALEIDOSCOPE_PAPAGENO_HAVE_USER_FUNCTIONS` before you include the main header.
+We will learn soon, what a user function action is.

 ```cpp
 #define KALEIDOSCOPE_PAPAGENO_HAVE_USER_FUNCTIONS